ls1intum/Artemis/docs/user/exams/instructors_guide.rst

    :align: center

 - You are now presented with the *Import Exam* view.
 All information except for the dates are copied from the exam you selected for the import.
 You can find more information regarding this view at the section :ref:`create exam <create_exam>`.
 - Additionally, you can select or deselect exercises which are imported alongside the exam.
-You can find more informations regarding the exercise import in :ref:`the exercise group import <exercise_import>`
+You can find more informations regarding the exercise import in :ref:`section regarding the exercise group import <exercise_import>`.

 .. _exercise_groups: